 Reporting on stewardship activities

-EQ will use its discretion when disclosing our engagement activity with external fund managers and/or underlying companies, as sometimes public disclosure will interfere with the trust EQ has built and can hinder further future engagements and ultimately the best outcome for our stewardship of clients’ capital.
+EQ will use its discretion when disclosing our engagement activity with external fund managers and/or underlying companies, as sometimes public disclosure will interfere with the trust EQ has built and can hinder future engagements and ultimately the best outcome for our stewardship of clients’ capital.